Blue tongue dog: What dogs have blue tongues, and should you be worried?

 A piece of heaven

 So what could be going on if your non blue-tongued dog suddenly has a tongue the color of a rather flavorful berry?
 A blue tongue in dogs is often a sign of insufficient oxygen supply to the mucous membranes.
-In this case, it's not just the tongue that turns blue – you might see the same tinge on the palate, eyes, and even genitals.
+In this case, it's not just the tongue that turns blue – you might see the same tinge on the palate, eyes, and even on your dog's genitals.

 The underlying cause for an oxygen deficiency can be:

 If your dog suffers from oxygen deficiency, it will underfeed and seem listless, often refusing to move.
-In some cases, however, a pooch not getting enough oxygen can become extremely restless.
+In some cases, however, a pooch not getting enough oxygen can also become extremely restless.
 When these symptoms occur, your best bet will always be the veterinarian.

-Whatever the symptoms, if you notice anything out of whack with your dog's behavior or appearance, a trip to vet should be your first step.
+In general, whatever the symptoms, if you notice anything out of whack with your dog's behavior or appearance, the vet should always be your first step.

 Cover photo: 123RF/hecke